Lifestudies.org

 5. Chain of Predation

-6. Prenatal Diagnosis as an Example
+6. Prenatal Screening as an Example

 7. Body, Life, and Intellect

-8. Dismantling of the Whole Civilization
+8. Dismantling the Whole Civilization

 Chapter 6

-Trap of Naturalized Technology
+The Trap of Naturalized Technology

-1. Double-controlled Structure
+1. Double-controlled Structures

 2. Landscape Immersion

-3. Invasion into the "Sacred Place"
+3. Invasion of the "Sacred Place"

 4. Exposing the Hidden Side of Nature

-5. Meaning of Nature in Painless Civilization
+5. The Meaning of Nature in a Painless Civilization

-6. Strategy for Collapsing
+6. A Strategy for Collapsing

 Chapter 7

-Death of Myself and Painless Civilization
+The Death of Myself and a Painless Civilization

-1. Reflection on Death
+1. Reflections on Death

 2. Fear of Death